adqe404/MrkChn/README.md

 # MrkChn-0.1
-my first mini simple program on python for fun.
+my first mini simple program on python with cli for fun.
 generating text based on markov chain
 ~~pls dont read that shit!!~~